-With the rise of flexible working practices, more and more of us are now working from home.
-So the need for a dedicated workspace within the home is greater than ever.
+During these uncertain times with more of us now working from home, the need for a dedicated workspace is greater than ever.
 For some, this might be an entire room given over to a home office, or it might be a carefully designed work zone within a sitting room or hallway.
 Whatever the scale of the project, the key is to create a functional, comfortable and inspiring place in which to work.
 We’ve created many stylish home offices over the years for our discerning clients.
 Here, we share our top tips on how to create the ultimate home office.

 A more discreet solution can be achieved with the use of a pocket door which slides across to conceal the work station when not in use.
 This approach worked brilliantly in our Richmond project in which we created a long, bench-style desk along one wall of the large living area.
 A beautiful, timber door slides back to reveal elegant painted cabinetry complete with cupboards, shelving and plenty of space in which to work.